 Healing is a gradual process.
 Your surgeon will probably tell you to start walking around as soon as possible (to help prevent blood clots from forming in your legs), but to avoid more strenuous activity for two to four weeks.
-Any stitches will be removed in five to ten days or dissolve, and you should be back at work in 2 - 3 days, or as much as two weeks after your surgery.
+Any stitches will be removed in five to ten days or dissolve, and you can expect to be back at work between two days and two weeks after your surgery.
 When you resume activity depends on the extent of your procedure, how you feel and what your doctor recommends.

 While most of the swelling and discoloration will be gone a month or two after surgery, some swelling can remain for six months or more.
 Your surgeon will schedule follow-up visits to monitor your progress and to see if any additional procedures are needed.

-If you have any unusual symptoms between visits — for example, heavy bleeding or a sudden increase in pain — or any questions about what you can and can't do, don't hesitate to call your doctor.
+If you have any unusual symptoms between visits — for example, heavy bleeding or a sudden increase in pain — or any questions, don't hesitate to call your doctor.

 Your new look after Liposuction Surgery